UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

 1. First person
    - I would try to move the dates more to the left to fill up this side.
    - Some experimentation is needed because the right side is occupied by a lot of content, while the left side appears too empty.
+2. Second person:
+   - I like this one except for the color choice.
+If the colors were different, it would be the best at the moment.
+Right now, it's number two.
+It's clear, readable, modern, and SIMPLE (because I value simplicity).

 ### Some web developers group
 Link: [Animal](https://animalmade.com/)